cuthbertLab/music21/buildDoc/rst/about.rst

 * `Donald Byrd`_, researcher on University of Indiana who created a schema for computer-aided musicology (along with the source of all sorts of examples of how music notation is difficult).

+* `Laura E. Conrad`_ has kindly given permission to distribute her ABC editions of renaissance polyphony from Serpent Publications.

 * `Ewa Dahlig-Turek`_ has kindly given permission to distribute the Essen folksong database with music21.

 * `Michael Good`_ and Recordare.com for creating MusicXML and many discussions about the project.